Yellow Magic Orchestra (album): Release history

 The album was first released in Japan in 1978.
 It was released in the US on 30 May 1979 by A&M Records on the Horizon label with a new mix by Al Schmitt, new cover art and a slightly different track listing.
 This "US version" was subsequently released in Japan on 25 July 1979 by Alfa.
 Promotional A&M copies were pressed on yellow vinyl.

 "Firecracker" was released as a single under the name "Computer Game".
 As such, on early US pressings of the album, "Computer Game 'Theme from The Circus" and "Firecracker" were combined as one track, while the firecracker sound effect at the end of the track was indexed by itself as "Firecracker".
 This was corrected on later pressings.
-US pressings also featured a more American-friendly mixing (highlighting a punchier equalization and heavy use of reverb).
+The 1979 version also featured new mixing, highlighting a punchier equalization and heavy use of gated reverb.
 Several of the segues on the second side of the album were edited differently, while "Bridge over Troubled Music" was given an additional electric piano solo over top of the introductory percussion.